-Virginia Klausmeier is Founder and President and CEO of Sylvatex, Inc. which leads the development of sustainable, low-cost engineered chemistry solutions for industries such as batteries, fragrances, and fuels.
+Virginia Klausmeier is founder, president and CEO of Sylvatex Inc. which leads the development of sustainable, low-cost engineered chemistry solutions for industries such as batteries, fragrances, and fuels.
 Sylvatex has won numerous awards and funding at industry conferences and venture funding competitions and has collaborated with Lawrence Berkeley National Laboratory (LBNL) and the U.S. Department of Agriculture (USDA).
-Virginia has more than 10 patents pending amd is eager to share her ideas in order to make a bigger global impact.
+Virginia has more than 10 patents pending and is eager to share her ideas in order to make a bigger global impact.

 Virginia completed the executive program at Singularity University and previously earned a B.S. in chemistry and economics and an M.S. in biomechanical engineering at the University of Oregon.

 Pramod Kumbhar is president and chief technology officer at Praj Industries, leading over 90 scientists and engineers at the Praj Matrix–R&D Centre.
 After working for over 20 years in petrochemical industry Pramod made a shift to biotechnology and is focused on driving innovations in biofuels and biochemicals.
 Pramod is a Fellow at the Maharashtra Academy of Sciences and received the ICI Process Development Award from the Indian Institute of Chemical Engineers.

 Prior to Praj Industries, he has worked at the General Electric R&D Centre in Bangalore, India, and the SI Group (formerly Schenectady chemicals in the United States) in various positions including his last assignment as an R&D director for the Asia-Pacific region.
 He has more than 30 international patents and received bronze and silver medals from General Electric for his patent filings.